Federal and Institutional Need-based SAP Policy

 SAP Appeal

 A student may appeal a SAP determination that results in loss of aid by completing and submitting to the financial aid office an Academic Progress Appeal Form.
 Appeals may be granted only if the student failed to meet academic progress requirements as a result of an emergency and/or illness, and these circumstances must have occurred within the semester/academic year during which SAP requirements were not met.
-All appeals should be submitted no later than 30 calendar days from notice of ineligibility.
+It is highly recommended that all appeals should be submitted within 30 calendar days from notice of ineligibility.
 All decisions made by the committee are final.

 Reinstatement of Aid